Project Overview

 Interview Results: the need to feel connected and share our experiences

-5/5 people expressed the desire to share their abortion story AND read about other people’s stories to feel connected with others.
+100% of users expressed the desire to share their abortion story AND read about other people’s stories to feel connected with others.

 Personas & Points of View